-Villa Maria College has a strong reputation and therefore is highly regarded.
-Applications for places always exceed the number of places available.
-It is therefore important that prospective students apply early.
+Villa Maria College has a strong reputation and therefore applications for places always exceed the number of places available.
+It is important that prospective students apply early.

 The Villa Maria College Foundation Scholarship is to support a student entering at Year 9, who is at risk of not accessing a Catholic (Mercy) education.
 The criteria of being ‘at risk’ is where there is financial hardship, whānau/family upheaval, whānau/family illness or similar situations.